The 18th edition of the Reykjavík International Film Festival will take place between September 30th and October 10th, 2021.

 Country in Focus – Each year we shine a spotlight in a national cinema.
 Austria was in focus in our 2019 edition.
 Our country in focus for 2020 will be shortly revealed.

-Horror Highlights & Arctic Chills –Horror movies and genre cinema have long since become a regular part of festival programming all over the world and now RIFF puts this genre into the spotlight.
-We emphasize on arctic chills mixed with horror from different parts of the world to exhibit the variety of horror in its bloodspitten glory.
+Midnight chills –Horror movies and genre cinema have long since become a regular part of festival programming all over the world and now RIFF puts this genre into the spotlight.

 International Shorts – A finely curated selection of brave, artistic and delicate voices.
 With urgency and determination, these talented filmmakers make us travel beyond the borders of reality, expanding the scope of our imagination, reinventing cinema within every frame, demonstrated in this section.